 Term Definition Application form The form issued by the program delegate that applicants use to apply for funding under the program.
 AusIndustry The division of the same name within the department.
-Department The Department of Industry, Innovation and Science.
+Australian industry entity An Australian business with an Australian Business Number whose trading activities are a substantial and not merely peripheral activity of the business and is not: a research organisation an entity whose primary function is administrative or to provide support services to a CRC-P. This includes, but is not limited to, entities such as: sole traderspartnershipscooperativescompanies.
 Capital item An asset of durable nature with a purchase price greater than \$20,000.
 Cash contributions Money contributed by project partners, which is not a loan that is provided for the project and is immediately available for use on the project.
 Cooperative Research Centres Advisory Committee A committee of Innovation and Science Australia established under the Industry Research and Development Act 1986 to consider and assess eligible applications and make recommendations to the Minister for funding under the program.
+Department Department of Industry, Science, Energy and Resources.
 Eligible activities The activities undertaken by a grantee in relation to a project that are eligible for funding support as set out in 5.1.
 Eligible application An application or proposal for grant funding under the program that the program delegate has determined is eligible for assessment in accordance with these guidelines.
 Eligible expenditure The expenditure incurred by a grantee on a project and which is eligible for funding support as set out in 5.2.
-Eligible expenditure guidance The guidance that is provided at Appendix C. Government priorities The Science and Research Priorities, the Industry Knowledge Priorities developed under the Industry Growth Centres Initiative, or any other science, research, industry and innovation priorities identified by the Australian Government from time to time (see Appendix F).
-Grant agreement A legally binding contract between the Commonwealth and a grantee for the grant funding.
+Eligible expenditure guidance The guidance that is provided at Appendix B. Government priorities The Science and Research Priorities, the Industry Knowledge Priorities developed under the Industry Growth Centres Initiative, or any other science, research, industry and innovation priorities identified by the Australian Government from time to time (see Appendix E).

+Term Definition Grant agreement A legally binding contract between the Commonwealth and a grantee for the grant funding.
 Grant funding or grant funds The funding made available by the Commonwealth to grantees under the program.
 GrantConnect The Australian Government's whole-of-government grants information system, which centralises the publication and reporting of Commonwealth grants in accordance with the CGRGs.
 Grantee The recipient of grant funding under a grant agreement.

-Term Definition Growth Centre A not-for-profit company limited by guarantee responsible for delivering the Industry Growth Centres Initiative.
-Guidelines Guidelines that the Minister gives to the department to provide the framework for the administration of the program, as in force from time to time.
-Australian Industry entity An Australian business with an Australian Business Number whose trading activities are a substantial and not merely peripheral activity of the business and is not: a research organisation an entity whose primary function is administrative or to provide support services to a CRC-P. This includes, but is not limited to, entities such as: sole traders partnerships cooperatives companies.
-In-kind contributions Non-cash resources contributed by a partner to conduct the CRC-P (see Appendix D).
+Growth Centre A not-for-profit company limited by guarantee responsible for delivering the Industry Growth Centres Initiative.
+Guidelines Guidelines the Minister gives to the department to provide the framework for the administration of the program, as in force from time to time.
+In-kind contributions Non-cash resources contributed by a partner to conduct the CRC-P (see Appendix C).
 Innovation and Science Australia The statutory board established by the Industry Research and Development Act 1986 (Cth) and named in that Act as Innovation and Science Australia.
 Intellectual property (IP) Includes all copyright, patents, registered and unregistered trademarks (including service marks), registered designs, and other rights resulting from intellectual activity (other than moral rights under the Copyright Act 1968 (Cth)).
 Lead applicant The industry entity in a CRC-P collaboration responsible for managing the project on behalf of the collaboration.
-Medical Research Institute (MRI) An institute that has the primary purpose of conducting medical research and that is a currently registered charity with the Australian Charities and Not-for-Profits Commission.
+Medical Research Institute (MRI) An institute that has the primary purpose of conducting medical research and is a currently registered charity with the Australian Charities and Not-for-Profits Commission.
 Minister The Commonwealth Minister for Industry, Science and Technology.
-Partner A person or body that provides support (including cash contributions or in-kind contributions) that is integral to the success of the CRC-P. Partners agreement The agreement between the partners.
+Partner A person or body that provides support (including cash contributions or in-kind contributions) and contributes to the success of the CRC-P. Partners agreement The agreement between the partners.
 Partner contributions The cash and in-kind contributions from project partners to the project.